Kudiyirundha Koyil: Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
 The song "Thulluvadho Ilamai" belongs to Pasodoble, a Spanish musical genre, and is also set to Mayamalavagowla, a Carnatic raga.
 "Kunguma Pottin Mangalam" was the only film song written by Roshanara Begum in her life.
 "Naan Yaar?
 Nee Yaar?" earned Pulamaipithan recognition as a lyricist.
-The song "Ennai Theriyuma" was later remixed by Achu for a film with the same name, and "Aadaludan Paadalai" was remixed by Amresh Ganesh for Motta Shiva Ketta Shiva (2017).
+The interlude from "Aadaludan Paadalai" was re-used in the song "Namma Kattula Mazhai Peiyuthu" from Pattiyal (2006).
+The song "Ennai Theriyuma" was later remixed by Achu for a film with the same name, "Aadaludan Paadalai", which is set in Sindhu Bhairavi, was remixed by Mani Sharma for Sinam (2012) and by Amresh Ganesh for Motta Shiva Ketta Shiva (2017).

 Release and reception

 Kudiyirundha Koyil was released on 15 March 1968.
 Kalki positively reviewed the film, comparing it favourably to earlier Ramachandran films featuring him in dual roles.
+Dinamani praised Ramachandran's performance in Sekhar's role.
 The film was a box office success, and ran more than 100 days in theatres.
 Ramachandran considered it the tenth turning point in his career.
 For his performance, Ramachandran won his first Tamil Nadu State Film Award for Best Actor.
 At the same ceremony, T. M. Soundararajan won the award for Best Male Playback Singer.